d4t4king/local-admin-scripts/README.md

 # local-admin-scripts

-These scrtips require the perl modules below to be installed on you system:
+These scripts require the perl modules below to be installed on your system:
 * YAML
 * MIME::Lite
 * Switch